-1.4.1 DESIGN ORGANISATION APPROVAL (DOA)
+1.4.1 Design Organisation Approval (DOA)

 - a.
-Design & Development of Air System shall be taken up by an organisation approved under Design Organisation Approval Scheme (DOAS) of CEMILAC. - b.
-CEMILAC may approve setting up of Airworthiness Groups in approved design and development agencies for progression of airworthiness certification on behalf of CEMILAC.
+Main Contractors taking up the Design & Development of an Air System are required to be included in the Design Organisation Approval Scheme (DOAS) of CEMILAC. - b.
+CEMILAC may approve setting up of Airworthiness Groups in the approved design organisations for progression of airworthiness certification on behalf of CEMILAC.

-1.4.2 AIRWORTHINESS CERTIFICATION CRITERIA
+1.4.2 Airworthiness Certification Criteria

 - a.
 Main Contractor shall ensure that the Air System is designed to an applicable Airworthiness Certification Criteria.
 The Airworthiness Certification Criteria can be either specified by the User Services or mutually agreed amongst User Services, CEMILAC and the Main Contractor. - b.
-If necessary, for technical reasons justified, the Main Contractor, may use alternative airworthiness criteria as against the agreed airworthiness criteria in consultation with all the stakeholders. - c.
-If Airworthiness Certification Criteria does not exist for an Air System that is proposed to be developed, a set of standards/ requirements mutually agreed amongst the Users, Main Contractor and CEMILAC, that establishes the required level of safety shall be followed.
+If necessary, for technical reasons justified, the Main Contractor, may use alternative airworthiness criteria as against the agreed airworthiness criteria in consultation with all the stakeholders.

-d.
+- c.
+If Airworthiness Certification Criteria does not exist for an Air System that is proposed to be developed, a set of standards/ requirements mutually agreed amongst the Users, Main Contractor and CEMILAC, that establishes the required level of safety shall be followed. - d.
 Military Air Systems that require inter-operability with Civil Air Systems/Air space/ ATC shall comply with relevant Civil Aviation Requirements mandated by DGCA from time to time.